munificent/journal/_posts/2013-02-24-iteration-inside-and-out-part-2.md

 3. The next time you call `next` it picks up exactly where it left off.
 Somehow that entire callstack gets frozen and then thawed between each call to `next`.

 There must be some kind of data structure that represents an entire callstack.
-It doesn't reify a strack *frame* like generators, it reifies the whole *stack.*
+It doesn't reify a stack *frame* like generators, it reifies the whole *stack.*

 ## A fiber by any other name